hit9/rux/README.md

 License
 -------

-BSD. `Rux` can be used, modified in any purpose.
+BSD. `Rux` can be used, modified for any purpose.